 Many of you have visited Tanzania or perhaps plan to visit Tanzania in the near future.
-Tanzania is a country located in the East Africa.
+Tanzania is a country located in East Africa.
 It is known for Serengeti National Park, Safari, Kilimanjaro National Park and Mount Kilimanjaro which is Africa’s highest Mountain.

 If you are planning a trip to Tanzania – either for a Holiday, Adventure, Mission Trip, Business Trip, and for many other reasons – be sure to visit a Travel Vaccination Clinic at least 4 to 6 weeks prior to your departure.
-There are certain vaccines that require a series of shots – therefore it is in your best interest to ensure that you have the adequate time to complete the series of such vaccines and to ensure that you get the proper immunity for trip.
+There are certain vaccines that require a series of shots – therefore it is in your best interest to ensure that you have the adequate time to complete the series of such vaccines and to ensure that you get the proper immunity for the trip.

 Most common vaccinations that are recommended for your trip are as follows:

 - Hepatitis A

 - Pneumococcal (for people over 65 and with those who have chronic medical conditions)